dcmoody13/hello-world-solo/README.md

 what kind of bat you ask?
 Fruit bats!
 I dno't know anything about fruit bats but I'm sure they fly and are mammals

+so this is about cats - will it over ride my things about dogs?? or just add to it????